 How relief is determined for workers’ comp in Massachusetts

-Workers' compensation is a type of insurance that all Massachusetts employers are required to purchase on behalf of their employees.
-Unlike other kinds of employee benefits, such as health insurance, workers' compensation is designed to address a specific problem: employees who are unable to work due to a job-related injury or illness.
-Workers' compensation provides “no-fault” medical and wage replacement benefits to injured employees, meaning the employer and its insurer is expected to pay without regard to who was at fault for the accident or illness.
+Workers’ compensation is a type of insurance that all Massachusetts employers are required to purchase on behalf of their employees.
+Unlike other kinds of employee benefits, such as health insurance, workers’ compensation is designed to address a specific problem: employees who are unable to work due to a work-related injury or illness.
+Workers’ compensation provides “no-fault” medical and wage loss benefits to injured employees, meaning the employer and its insurer is expected to pay without regard to who was at fault for the accident or illness.

-Calculating Temporary Partial Incapacity Benefits
+Calculating TPD Benefits

 For example, let’s say you normally work a 40-hour workweek for a wage of $15 per hour.
 You are injured in a workplace accident and your doctor restricts you to working no more than 20 hours per week for the next three weeks.
 Since you are now earning fewer wages than before—in fact, exactly half of your pre-injury earnings–you are eligible for temporary partial incapacity benefits.